 By providing cell phones, employers can choose a carrier, hardware, and an operating system that best fits the company's needs.
-Companies might decide they want to go with Apple's iOS, Google's Android, or some other option, but whatever they choose, they'll know that all of their employees have access to the same software and features.
-This can improve internal communication, and it certainly streamlines work for information technology (IT) departments.
+Companies might decide they want to go with Apple's iOS, Google's Android, or some other option.
+But whatever they choose, they'll know that all of their employees should have access to the same software and features.
+This can improve internal communication and it certainly streamlines work for information technology (IT) departments.

 If reimbursing employees for business use of their personal cell phones, you're covering the cost of multiple individual rate plans.
 You'll likely pay a significantly lower rate per phone if you establish a business account for multiple lines with a single provider.
 Like with most bulk purchases, the more lines you need, the less you can expect to pay per line.
 Competition is fierce among cell phones providers, so you can be aggressive when negotiating the best rate possible.

-While it does benefit IT departments if everyone has the same hardware and is using the same software, company-owned cell phones still need to be serviced by IT.
-When employees own their own cell phones, they also are expected to maintain them, but if problems arise with company-owned cell phones, your IT department will need to solve them.
+While it does benefit IT departments if everyone has the same hardware and is using the same software, company-owned cell phones still need to be serviced by technology specialists.
+When employees own their own cell phones, they are also expected to maintain them, but if problems arise with company-owned cell phones, your IT department will need to solve them.

 Working remotely isn't the only reason for employees to have cell phones.
-Some employees, such as executives or members of the IT staff, need to be on call or otherwise accessible on short notice, and carrying a company cell phone, for this reason, can be part of their job descriptions.
+Some employees, such as executives or members of the IT staff, need to be on call or otherwise accessible on short notice.
+Carrying a company cell phone, for this reason, can be part of their job descriptions.
 In urgent situations, time can be critical, and a company cell phone can provide quick access to the proper person.

 Cell phone technology changes rapidly, even compared to other technology-related products.
 While businesses can invest in computer hardware and software that might last several years, it's unrealistic to expect that cell phones more than a couple of years old will be able to keep up with current demands.
-If providing cell phones for employees, expect to upgrade their devices every two years at least.
-If employees are frustrated with slow or out-of-date technology, that will decrease production.
+If providing cell phones for employees, expect to upgrade their devices at least every two years.
+If employees are frustrated with slow or out-of-date technology, that will likely decrease production.

 It's a good idea to take this into account when initially negotiating a deal with your provider so that you can get the best price possible on expected upgrades.